maizeumn/grn/README.md

-# maize.grn

-This repo hosts code and data related to maize gene regulatory network study.
+# Maize gene regulatory network (GRN) code and data

 This repo provides a collection of published maize transcription factor functional studies, with focus on Chip-Seq and knockout mutant RNA-Seq datasets.